-Fancy printing your own beehive in 30 minutes?
-A buzzy giant hive of makers and beekeepers have come together in a massive citizen science experiment to enable anyone to make their own ‘smart’ beehive – and discover the reason bee populations are declining throughout the world.
+Fancy fabricating your own beehive in 30 minutes?
+A buzzy giant hive of makers and beekeepers have come together in a massive citizen science experiment so that you can.

-Three friends – Jonathan Minchin, Tristan Copley Smith and Aaron Makaruk – have come together with a team of technologists from the US, Spain and UK to try to understand what is killing bees and to enable anyone to start beekeeping in their cities.
+In 2013 three friends – Jonathan Minchin, Tristan Copley Smith and Aaron Makaruk – came together with a team of technologists from the US, Spain and the UK to try to understand what can be done for bees by providing assistance and best practices for beekeepers.
 Their crowdsourced OSBeehives uses sensor-enhanced beehives and data science to study honeybee colonies throughout the world.
-All of the technology and methods – from the hive and kit designs to the data – are documented and made openly available.
 (The OS stands for open source.)
 The sensor device even helps the domesticated insects to ‘bee’ happier.

-With designs that are freely downloadable, both the Colorado Top Bar Beehive and Barcelona Warré Beehive can be cut from plywood using a CNC router machine (a computer-controlled wood cutting machine) and snapped and slotted together without needing things like screws or glue.
+With designs that are freely downloadable, both the Colorado Top Bar Beehive and Barcelona Warré Beehive can be cut from any wood board using a CNC router machine (a computer-controlled wood cutting machine) and snapped and slotted together without needing things like screws or glue.
 They are designed around natural beekeeping methods, which reduce exposure to artificial materials and lower stress factors on the colony.
+The designs are open to adapt and customise, meaning that they can be tailored to respond to regional differences and requirements.

-Data is uploaded direct to a phone via the OSBeehives mobile app – which is free, and useful on its own without requiring the sensor – allowing the monitoring of bees in real time.
-Even without a BuzzBox, you can assess the health of your bees by recording them with your phone’s mic, tracking health using OSBH’s digital hive logs and swapping info.
+Data can be uploaded directly to a phone via the OSBeehives mobile app – which is free, and useful on its own without requiring the sensor – allowing the monitoring of bees in real-time.
+Even without a BuzzBox, you can assess the health of your bees by recording them with your phone’s mic.

-The Hive Snapshots app feature will allow beekeepers to share information and ask questions about problems, using snapshots of the data their sensors have generated.
+The Hive Snapshots app feature allows beekeepers to share information and ask questions about problems, using snapshots of the data that their sensors have generated.
 “We hope this will allow a smooth and helpful exchange of knowledge between beekeepers all over the world, to share techniques and solutions to the issues they face,” he explains.
 “Beekeeping is complicated, so we think this could prove super helpful.”

 “The planet needs all hands on deck, especially the hands connected to brilliant minds, to start building a future that will allow our children, our species, to continue to thrive on this planet.
 Part of this process is allowing other creatures, like bees, to also thrive.”